 If your designs ONLY include free content, you can sell them as a digital file (flattened PDF or PNG) or as a direct Canva link.

 You can do this by delivering a PDF with buttons that link to each Canva template.
-This helps ensure the proper royalties are paid to those who contribute to Canva’s Pro media library, like photographers, illustrators, artists, etc.
+This helps ensure the proper royalties are paid to those who contribute to Canva’s Pro media library, such as photographers, illustrators, and artists.

-Now that you know what you can and can’t do if you want to sell products made in Canva, let’s dig deeper into a few examples specific to bloggers.
+Now that you know what you can and can’t do if you want to sell products made in Canva, let’s explore a few examples specific to bloggers.

 USING CANVA CONTENT IN PRODUCTS TO SELL